Northern Oil and Gas, Inc. [NOG] – Mismatched value: Check Out the Fundamental Analysis

 Fundamental Analysis of Northern Oil and Gas, Inc. [NOG]

-This company’s Return on Total Capital is 28.32, and its Return on Invested Capital has reached 18.30%.
-Its Return on Assets is 13.45.
+This company’s Return on Total Capital is 12.68, and its Return on Invested Capital has reached 4.40%.
+Its Return on Equity is -15.44, and its Return on Assets is -4.48.
+These metrics all suggest that Northern Oil and Gas, Inc. is doing well at using the money it earns to generate returns.

-Turning to investigate this organization’s capital structure, Northern Oil and Gas, Inc. [NOG] has generated a Total Debt to Total Equity ratio of 193.13.
-Similarly, its Total Debt to Total Capital is 65.89, while its Total Debt to Total Assets stands at 55.21.
-Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 2.85, and its Long-Term Debt to Total Capital is 193.13.

 What about valuation?
-This company’s Enterprise Value to EBITDA is 4.09 and its Total Debt to EBITDA Value is 2.26.
-The Enterprise Value to Sales for this firm is now 2.53, and its Total Debt to Enterprise Value stands at 0.61.
-Northern Oil and Gas, Inc. [NOG] has a Price to Book Ratio of 1.99, a Price to Cash Flow Ratio of 2.19 and P/E Ratio of 1.26.
-These metrics all suggest that Northern Oil and Gas, Inc. is more likely to generate a positive ROI.
+This company’s Enterprise Value to EBITDA is 4.11 and its Total Debt to EBITDA Value is 2.82.
+The Enterprise Value to Sales for this firm is now 2.71.
+Northern Oil and Gas, Inc. [NOG] has a Price to Book Ratio of 1.70, a Price to Cash Flow Ratio of 2.67.

-Shifting the focus to workforce efficiency, Northern Oil and Gas, Inc. [NOG] earns $24,695,916 for each employee under its payroll.
-Similarly, this company’s Receivables Turnover is 6.80 and its Total Asset Turnover is 0.46.
-This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.99 and its Current Ratio is 0.99.
+Similarly, this company’s Total Asset Turnover is 0.35.
+This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.65 and its Current Ratio is 0.65.
 This company is not investing its short-term assets in an optimally efficient way, making it a riskier investment.

 Conclusion: Is Northern Oil and Gas, Inc. [NOG] a Reliable Buy?